kateamelie/Horiseon-code-refactor/README.md

 ## Description

-This was my first week's homework assignment, and my first time refactoring code!
+- This was my first week's homework assignment, and my first time refactoring code!
-I had a straight forward time editing the HTML elements into semantic elements and organizing the code by adding comments.
+- I had a straight forward time editing the HTML elements into semantic elements and organizing the code by adding comments.
-Semantic HTML elements allows for better search engine optimization and reader accessibility (i.e. a screen reader can now read the title of each element!"
+- Semantic HTML elements allow for better search engine optimization and reader accessibility (i.e. a screen reader can now read the title of each element, like "header" or "paragraph."
-The harder part for me was figuring the css.
+- The harder part for me was figuring the css.
 The css style sheet is definitely something I will work on further for next week's assignment.

 ## Installation

--GitHub account and web browser (I recommend Google Chrome) -VS Code installed on your mac or windows, if you wanted to view the files from your local machine
+- GitHub account and web browser (I recommend Google Chrome)
+- VS Code installed on your mac or windows, if you want to view the files from your local machine

 ## Usage